JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8002 days**.

-And here is a just a random fact -  **In order to mate, a male deep sea anglerfish will bite a female when he finds her.
-The male will never let go and will eventually merge his body into the female and spend the rest of his life inside the female mate.
-The males internal organs will disappear apart from the testes that are needed to for breeding**.
+And here is a just a random fact -  **Using recycled aluminum cans and making news cans out of them saves 75% energy compared to making it from new material.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)